esharri2/strapi-gatsby-starter/README.md

+**Note: This is a WIP, but it works enough that you should give it a try if you're interested.
+Thanks!**

-# WIP Gatsby + Strapi Starter Project
+# Gatsby + Strapi Starter Project

 A boilerplate setup for websites using the [Gatsby](https://www.gatsbyjs.org/) React framework and [Strapi](https://strapi.io/) CMS.